jnozzi/cocoadev.com/markdown/NSDocumentProblems.md

 I am unclear as to when     makeWindowControllers is useful.
-In the nib file that goes with Document.m, any number of windows can be opened from the General/MainMenu by default.
+In the nib file that goes with Document.m, any number of windows can be opened from the MainMenu by default.
 Is it the point to use 'makeWindowControllers:' if one wishes to have more than one kind of window in this nib and/or more control of the windows?
 Other nibs can have their own window controllers.
 Or is the 'makeWindowControllers:' command to be used for all windows in all nibs?